Unmasked candidate says government can't tell her what to do

 Should someone who favors personal responsibility be courteous enough to wear a mask while in public during the novel coronavirus pandemic?

-Johnson didn't answer the question, but she mentioned the U.S. Constitution as her shield from government orders.
+Johnson didn't answer my question, but she mentioned the U.S. Constitution as her shield from government orders.
 What part was she referencing?

-"I don't see it in there where it says I have to wear a mask," she said.
+"I don't see it in there where it says I have to wear a mask," she replied.

-Johnson accepted the ticket and signed it.
-This was no admission of guilt, on acknowledgement that police claim she's broken the law.
+Johnson accepted the ticket from the officers and signed it.
+This was not an admission of guilt, only acknowledgement that she stands accused of violating the mask ordinance.

+Johnson was the second person of the day the officers ticketed for failing to wear a face covering.
+The other defendant was in a different park.

-The officers left and Johnson remained on the Plaza, unbowed and her face still uncovered.
+The officers left but Johnson remained on the Plaza, unbowed and her face still uncovered.

 A storm brewed, and it was about to rain, too.